Creative Experiences in Scotland

 These are the main points: in summary:

-Deal or no deal, you’ll be able to enter the UK without a visa if you’re a citizen of any other EU or EEA country, or Switzerland.
+You’ll be able to enter the UK without a visa if you’re a citizen of any other EU or EEA country, or Switzerland.

 For US visitors to Scotland and the UK, there has been no change and there will be no change to the current no visa arrangement for UK citizens arriving for stays of less than 90 days.
 The important thing is that your passport is still valid for at least six months at the time of arrival.